Greenwashing: History

-In 1991, a study published in the Journal of Public Policy and Marketing (American Marketing Association) found that 58% of environmental ads had at least one deceptive claim.
-Another study found that 77% of people said the environmental reputation of a company affected whether they would buy its products.
+In 1991, a study published in the "Journal of Public Policy and Marketing" (American Marketing Association) found that 58% of environmental ads had at least one deceptive claim.
+Another study found that 77% of people said a company's environmental reputation affected whether they would buy its products.
 One-fourth of all household products marketed around Earth Day advertised themselves as being green and environmentally friendly.
-In 1998 the Federal Trade Commission created the "Green Guidelines", which defined terms used in environmental marketing.
-The following year the FTC found that the Nuclear Energy Institute's claims of being environmentally clean were not true.
-The FTC did nothing about the ads because they were out of the agency's jurisdiction.
+In 1998, the Federal Trade Commission created the "Green Guidelines", which defined terms used in environmental marketing.
+The following year, the FTC ruled that the Nuclear Energy Institute's claims of environmental cleanliness were invalid.
+However, the FTC took no action regarding the ads because they fell outside the agency's jurisdiction.
 This caused the FTC to realize they needed new, clear, enforceable standards.
-In 1999 the word "greenwashing" was added to the Oxford English Dictionary.
+In 1999, the word "greenwashing" was added to the "Oxford English Dictionary."

-Days before the 1992 Earth Summit in Rio de Janeiro, Greenpeace released the Greenpeace Book on Greenwash, which described the corporate takeover of the UN conference and provided case studies of the contrast between corporate polluters and their rhetoric.
-An expanded version of that report was published by Third World Network as "Greenwash: The Reality Behind Corporate Environmentalism."
+Days before the 1992 Earth Summit in Rio de Janeiro, Greenpeace released The Greenpeace Book on Greenwash, which described the corporate takeover of the UN conference and provided case studies of the contrast between corporate polluters and their rhetoric.
+Third World Network published an expanded version of that report, "Greenwash: The Reality Behind Corporate Environmentalism", in 1996.

 In 2002, during the World Summit on Sustainable Development in Johannesburg, the Greenwashing Academy hosted the Greenwash Academy Awards.
 The ceremony awarded companies like BP, ExxonMobil, and even the U.S. Government for their elaborate greenwashing ads and support for greenwashing.
+A 2020 European Union study found that over 50% of examined environmental claims in the EU were vague, misleading, or unfounded, while 40% of them were unsubstantiated.

+Many companies have committed to reducing their greenhouse gas emissions to net zero after the Paris Agreement was signed in 2015.
+A net zero emissions level means that any emissions given off by a company would be offset by carbon sequestrators in the natural world (also known as carbon sinks).
+However, companies are not actually cutting emissions, but are creating unfeasible plans and attempting to improve other things rather than their emissions.
+Therefore, most companies are not actually upholding their agreements and ultimately continue not to cause any positive change.